-Adjusted net income is computed by eliminating the after-tax amounts related to the following from net income attributable to Huntsman Corporation: (a) business acquisition and integration expenses and purchase accounting inventory adjustments, net; (b) loss (income) from discontinued operations; (c) fair value adjustments to Venator investment, net and other tax matter adjustments; (d) certain legal and other settlements and related expenses; (e) gain on sale of business/assets; (f) certain nonrecurring information technology project implementation costs; (g) amortization of pension and postretirement actuarial losses; and (h) restructuring, impairment and plant closing and transition costs.
+Adjusted net income is computed by eliminating the after-tax amounts related to the following from net income attributable to Huntsman Corporation: (a) business acquisition and integration expenses and purchase accounting inventory adjustments, net; (b) loss (income) from discontinued operations; (c) fair value adjustments to Venator investment, net and other tax matter adjustments; (d) certain legal and other settlements and related expenses; (e) loss (gain) on sale of business/assets; (f) certain nonrecurring information technology project implementation costs; (g) amortization of pension and postretirement actuarial losses; (h) income tax settlement related to U.S. Tax Reform Act; and (i) restructuring, impairment and plant closing and transition costs.
 Basic adjusted net income per share excludes dilution and is computed by dividing adjusted net income by the weighted average number of shares outstanding during the period.
 Adjusted diluted net income per share reflects all potential dilutive common shares outstanding during the period and is computed by dividing adjusted net income by the weighted average number of shares outstanding during the period increased by the number of additional shares that would have been outstanding as dilutive securities.
 Adjusted net income and adjusted net income per share amounts are presented solely as supplemental information.